openintents/openintents.github.io/_intent_specs/org.openintents.action.TAG.md

 ---
 title: Add a Tag to the Given Data
 action: org.openintents.action.TAG
-input:
 uri: uri of the tag
 extras:
   -
     name: tag